What Does it Mean to be an Academic Health System?

 It’s another reason why the enhanced alliance that TGH and USF Health have formed will help elevate health care across Tampa Bay and help provide an economic engine for the region.

 Tampa General Hospital is the #1 hospital in Tampa Bay according to U.S. News & World Report and is ranked among the top 50 hospitals in the nation in seven specialties.
-Other hospitals with top rankings from U.S. News share a common bond: they’re also academic medical centers.
+Other hospitals with top rankings from U.S. News share a common bond: they’re also academic health systems.
 Tampa General was also named to the 2022 Fortune/Merative 100 Top Hospitals List and is the only Major Teaching Hospital in Florida to be recognized.

-Academic medical centers have three missions:
+Academic health systems have three missions: